Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **10-BASE-2** _[Deprecated]_ : 10Mbs Ethernet, max length of 125m using RG-58 coaxial cables.
 Physical bus topology with BNC connectors with 50 Ohm terminators.
-RG-58 cables are thiner than RG-8 cables so 10-BASE-2 is called "Thin Ethernet".
+RG-58 cables are thinner than RG-8 cables so 10-BASE-2 is called "Thin Ethernet".

 - **10-BASE-T** : LAN standard for 10Mbs Ethernet using UTP cables (sometimes STP).
 Max length 100m, use RJ-45 connectors with Cat 3/4/5 cables.
-Physical start topology, support full-duplex, up to 1024 machines in the network.
+Physical star topology, support full-duplex, up to 1024 machines in the network.

 - **10-BASE-FL** _[Rare]_ : 10Mbs Ethernet over fiber-optic cables, max length 2km.